 The course is taught by experienced registered nutritionists who are research active.
 Their highly dynamic research informs the teaching programme, keeping up-to-date with current thinking in the field of nutrition.

 Significant elements of Years One and Two are shared with our BSc/ BSc (Hons) Applied Pharmacology , BSc/ BSc (Hons) Human Biology, and BSc/ BSc (Hons) Nutrition and Food Science courses, meaning you can change course anytime up to the end of Year Two.

 In Year One, you will attend QMU approximately 11-15 hours per week to participate in a mixture of lectures, tutorials and laboratory practical classes.
 The attendance will reduce slightly in later years where there is more independent learning.

 There are no formal placements, but a limited number of volunteering opportunities allow you to gain further experience and develop skills in particular areas of practice.

 Upon graduation you will be eligible to become registered on the Voluntary Register of Nutritionists with the Association for Nutrition (AfN).

-Applied Nutrition/ Clinical Sciences/ Determinants of Health/ Dissertation (choice of topic)/ Epidemiology and Health/ Professional Module/ Scientific Enquiry and Evaluation/ Plus one from the following optional modules: Public Health Practice/ Techniques for Nutrition Research
+Applied Nutrition/ Clinical Sciences/ Determinants of Health/ Dissertation (choice of topic)/ Epidemiology and Health/ Professional Module/ Public Health Practice/ Techniques for Nutrition Research

 Current Issues in Cancer/ Current Issues in Cardiovascular and Cerebrovascular Disease/ Current Issues in Obesity/ Epidemiology/ Food and Nutrition Policy/ Honours Project (research)/ Research Communication/ Research Process/ Plus one from the following optional modules: Current Issues in Sport and Exercise/ Health Education and Promotion/ International Health and Nutrition